 Background

-Professor Li joined the Fisher College of Business at the Ohio State University in 2017.
-Prior to being a Buckeye, she was on the faculty at Indiana University from 2014 to 2017.
-She received her Ph.D. in Marketing from the University of Maryland – College Park in 2014.
+Professor Alice Li joined the Fisher College of Business at The Ohio State University in 2017, after serving on the faculty at Indiana University from 2014 to 2017.
+She earned her Ph.D. in Marketing from the University of Maryland – College Park in 2014.

 Areas of Expertise